BenjaminMedia/image-upload-for-bbpress/readme.txt

 2. The Browse button in the Image dialog, which allows the user to select and upload an image from their computer for inline insertion into their forum topic or reply.

 == Changelog ==

+= 1.1.12 =
+* Changed plugin to upload files as attachments on posts

 = 1.1.11 =
 * Fixed unnecessary creation of revision when saving forum post